Arebica: Origin

 Arebica was used by the Bosnian Muslims in Central Bosnia during the Ottoman rule and continued usage during the Austro-Hungarian rule in Bosnia and Herzegovina.
 During that period, they requested that Arebica be given equal status with the Latin and Cyrillic scripts, but the request wasn't granted.
 The usage of the script, however, continued sporadically even after.

 The final version of Arebica was devised by Mehmed Džemaludin Čaušević at the beginning of the 20th century.
 His version is called Reformirana arebica, Matufovica, Matufovača or Mektebica.

-The oldest text written in Arebica is called Chirvat-türkisi (Hrvatska turćija) from 1588/89, auhotred by Mehmed of Erdely.
+The oldest text written in Arebica is called Chirvat-türkisi (Hrvatska turćija) from 1588/89, authored by Mehmed of Erdely.

 Contemporary use

 The first literary work to be published in Arebica since 1941 was the comic book "Hadži Šefko i hadži Mefko" in 2005, by authors Amir Al-Zubi and Meliha Čičak-Al-Zubi.
 The authors made slight modifications to Arebica.
 The first book in Arebica with an ISBN was "Epohe fonetske misli kod Arapa i arebica" ("The Age of Phonetic Thought of Arabs and Arebica") in April 2013 in Belgrade by Aldin Mustafić, MSc.
 This book represents the completion of the standardization of Mehmed Džemaludin Čaušević's version, and is also a textbook for higher education.